-Lithium and second generation antipsychotics are the only medications with FDA approval for the treatment of bipolar disorder in children and adolescents.
+Second generation antipsychotics and lithium are the only medications with FDA approval for the treatment of bipolar disorder in children and adolescents.
 These approvals are based on the minimum number of studies in pediatric populations.
-As such, dosing should start low and go as slow as is safe for the clinical presentation weighing potential risks and benefits.
+The general approach for manic or mixed episodes is to start with a second generation antipsychotic.
+Dosing should start low and go as slow as is safe for the clinical presentation weighing potential risks and benefits.
 There is also a black box warning for second generation antipsychotics in youth for increased suicidal ideations and behaviors.
 Monitoring and follow up should be frequent and include education and collateral information from both the client and their caregivers.
+Generally, only after two to three failed trials of a second generation antipsychotic should lithium be tried for manic or mixed episodes.
+Failing the lithium trial may result in combination strategies.
+For more detailed information on the medication management of bipolar disorder in youth, please refer to the UpToDate reference "Pediatric Bipolar Disorder: Overview of Choosing Treatment."
 Care should be taken to deliver information about medications to children directly in a developmentally appropriate manner.
 For additional information, please see the BHS guidelines "Safer Use of Psychotropic Medications in Children and Adolescents" and "Safer Prescribing of Antipsychotic Medications."